Technical Design and Production

 Students in all disciplines collaborate on the production of three new plays written by third-year playwrights.
 The Festival’s name honors Carlotta O’Neill who designated that the proceeds from the publication of Long Day’s Journey Into Night by her husband, Eugene O’Neill, would support playwriting at Yale University.
 The Festival embraces the significant artistic, technical, and managerial challenges of producing new plays in rotating repertory, in circumstances similar to those in the professional theater.
 The third-year playwrights are paired with third-year Directors, who lead their peers from the Acting, Design, Sound Design, Dramaturgy, and Stage Management departments to fully realize the playwright’s work.
 The Festival is managed by students from the Theater Management and Technical Design and Production departments, and performances are presented to a paying public audience.

 The Yale Cabaret is an independent, student-run theater company in residence at David Geffen School of Drama.
-It provides an additional, strictly extracurricular, outlet for the exploration of a wide range of material, including self-scripted material, company-devised original work, adaptations, and musicals.
+It provides an additional outlet for the exploration of a wide range of material, including self-scripted material, company-devised original work, adaptations, and musicals.
 Technical Design and Production students are encouraged to work in all capacities at the Yale Cabaret; however, this participation is understood to be in addition to and in no way a substitution for required departmental work.
-All students must seek prior approval from the department chair for participation in any area of the Cabaret.
 No student with an incomplete and no second- or third-year student on probation may participate in the Yale Cabaret in any capacity.

 Yale Repertory Theatre